 Knowledge, Skills & Abilities

-- Ability to train staff and department chairs to understand processes and procedures related to budget, personnel, facilities, and other relevant aspects of this position
+- Ability to train staff and department heads to understand processes and procedures related to budget, personnel, facilities, and other relevant aspects of this position.

 - Bachelor’s degree